3BlueIBrown/LL_Reverse/README.md

 # LL_Reverse
-LL finished :
+LL_Reverse finished :
--> contains insert and delete methods for inserting and deleting nodes in LL -> the insert and delete methods take (struct node *head) from the main method as argument, edit the list, and hence return (struct node *head) back to the main
--> no extern head declaration required in header file to access head, since there is no global head definition -> either .h file or .c file must contain struct definition, and since we include .h file in the main method, struct definition not required in main method
--> also included is an iterative print method
+-> contains methods for reversing LL (both iterative and recursive approach) -> contains print methods that use recursion, to print list both forwards and backwards -> to support creating a list, files have to be added from LL Project -> the head is defined globally, and is also declared in the header file as an extern variable -> the struct is defined in the .c file
+-> the primary methods are accessing the global-defined head, by using an extern head declaration in the header file